Close Menu

 1. How often should I rebalance my portfolio using the calendar method?

 The frequency depends on your investment goals and risk tolerance.
-Standard intervals include monthly, quarterly, semi-annually, or annually.
+Standard intervals include monthly, quarterly, semiannual, and annual.
 Annual rebalancing is often sufficient for most investors, striking a balance between simplicity and effectiveness.

 2. Will calendar-based rebalancing increase my transaction costs?

-It can lead to more frequent trades than threshold-based methods, potentially resulting in increased costs.
+It can lead to more frequent trades than threshold-based methods, potentially increasing costs.
 However, these can be minimized by choosing appropriate intervals, using tax-advantaged accounts, and consolidating trades when possible.

 3. Can calendar-based rebalancing improve my investment returns?

 Yes.
 Studies have shown that regular rebalancing can enhance returns by maintaining diversification and enforcing a disciplined “buy low, sell high” strategy.
-A 22-year study found that annual rebalancing led to better performance compared to unmanaged portfolios.
+A 22-year study found that annual rebalancing outperformed unmanaged portfolios.

 4. Is calendar-based rebalancing suitable for all types of portfolios?